jaco8ar/DeTodoApp/README.md

 DeTodoApp
 ===========

-DeTodoApp (the name is provisional :p ) is a versatile desktop application designed to provide users with various functionalities including note-taking, password management, screenshot management, and music tracking.
+DeTodoApp is a versatile desktop application designed to provide users with various functionalities including note-taking, password management, screenshot management, and music tracking.
 Below are the main features of the app:

 Features
 --------